 HMS Unicorn, of 46 guns, was built for the Royal Navy in the Royal Dockyard at Chatham and launched in 1824.
-She is now the World’s last intact warship from the days of sail, one of the six oldest ships in the world and Scotland’s only representative of the sailing navy.
+She is a rare survivor from the days of sail, one of the six oldest ships in the world and Scotland’s only representative of the sailing navy.

 There are only five ships left in the entire world older than HMS Unicorn.